 Thailand's legal framework for migrants, as defined by the Labour Protection Act B.E.
 2541 (AD 1998), offers equal protections to all migrants, irrespective of nationality or legal status.
-This means that all documented migrants are theoretically entitled to the same protections as national workers.
+This means that all documented migrants are entitled to the same protections as national workers.
 This demarcation is also applied within other Thai labour laws, including the Social Security Act, the Workmen's Compensation Act, and the Occupational Safety, Health and Environment (OSH) Act.
 The 1998 Labour Protection Act defines an employee as "a person who agrees to work for an employer in return for wages, regardless of the name used".
-Subsequent Ministerial Regulations (No. 9 and No. 14) and a 2017 Royal Decree have characterised domestic work as "not involving business activities", effectively excluding domestic work from full protection under the labour law.
-This means domestic workers do not benefit from the minimum wage law (at the time of research between THB 313 - 336 or around \$10 per day).
+Subsequent Ministerial Regulations (No. 9 and No. 14) and a 2017 Royal Decree characterised domestic work as "not involving business activities", which can exclude domestic workers from full protection under the labour law.
+This means domestic workers may not benefit from the minimum wage law (at the time of research between THB 313 - 336 or around \$10 per day).13 e.
+Finetuning the legal framework